javalite/javalite-site/content/src/activeweb/views.md

 One of the built-in tags is a `WrapTag`.
 It allows to wrap some page content in a given layout.
 A wrapper layout is just another template that includes a content placeholder `${page_content}`.

-Example: let's say somewhere on the view you have this  snippet:
+Example: let\'s say somewhere on the view you have this  snippet:

 ```html